stevehaskew/live-translate/README.md

 3. **IAM roles** (recommended for EC2, ECS, Lambda deployments)

 **Note**:
-- The Go client requires AWS credentials for speech recognition (AWS Transcribe)
+- The client requires AWS credentials for speech recognition (AWS Transcribe)
 - The server requires AWS credentials for translation (AWS Translate)
 - Without AWS credentials, the server will work in English-only mode (no translation)
 - Without an API_KEY set, the server will accept text from any client.
 Set API_KEY for production deployments